nickerso/cellml-spec-sphinx-test/source/general-matters.rst

 .. todo::

-    Specify exactly which rule 1 we are we talking about here.
-I.e., ideally, we would have something like "... except as allowed by 2.x.y."
+    Find out which rule 1 we are we talking about here.

 4. CellML processing software MUST NOT allow the mathematical interpretation of a CellML model to be altered by any information